microsoft/azuredatastudio/extensions/resource-deployment/README.md

 # Resource Deployment Extension for Azure Data Studio

-Welcome to Resource Deployment Extension for Azure Data Studio!
+Welcome to the Resource Deployment Extension for Azure Data Studio! this extension provides a notebook-based experience to deploy SQL Server and other Azure Data services.

 ## Code of Conduct